demibit/stable-toolkit/README.md

 - `x`: Major releases that can include redesigns/significant features/changes that might not be compatible with previous versions
 - `y`: Minor releases that include new/changed/removed features, and various bug fixes
-- `z`: Patch releases inbetween feature rollouts typically for important bug fixes
+- `z`: Patch releases in-between feature rollouts typically for important bug fixes

 ## Luna